 Your finances

 A motorcycle can be a huge expense.
-So, you have to make sure that you are ready financially.
-Prepare your budget and find a model that fits your financial criteria.
+Buy only when you're financially ready.
+Set your budget and find a model that fits.

 7 Ways to Save Money on Your Motorcycle